-Sunday, the 11th of November, 2018, marked the 100th anniversary of Armistice Day, which finally brought an end to the first World War.
+On the 11th of November 1918 the Armistice took effect, which finally brought an end to the first World War.
 The conflict lasted for over 4 years from 1914 to 1918, and involved a total of nearly 70 million combatants, with fighting taking place in Europe, Africa, the Middle East, the Pacific Islands, China, the Indian Ocean, and off the coast of South and North America.

 Some 300,000 of these combatants were Irish.
 200,000 of them fought within the Irish regiments and divisions of the British Army, as the island of Ireland was still part of the United Kingdom during this period.
 Many others also signed up and fought in the armies of other countries that many Irish people had emigrated to.